danielfoehrKn/kubeswitch/docs/blog.md

 # The case of kubeswitch

-Managing a handful of Kubeconfig files and contexts is straight forward and well-supported by existing tools.
+Managing a handful of Kubeconfig files and contexts is straightforward and well-supported by existing tools.
 You can use `kubectl config view --flatten`, define aliases or use `kubectx`.

 Meanwhile, Kubernetes adoption has gone through the roof and large scale Kubernetes landscapes